These tent camping hacks are something that all campers, no matter new or old, need to know!

 Pack plenty of tinfoil.

 If you plan on cooking any type of food over the fire, tinfoil will be your best friend.
-Not only does it do a great job of keeping the food from getting burnt, it’s light and easy to pack as well.
+Not only does it do a great job of keeping the food from getting burnt, but it’s also light and easy to pack as well.
 Plan ahead and pack a lot because you can cook veggies, meat, and most other items right inside the tinfoil with ease.

 Pack those wet wipes.